 - 1 teaspoon baking soda

 - 1 pinch salt

 - 8 1/2 ounce can crushed pineapple well drained with juice reserved separately

 - 1/2 cup flaked coconut

 - 1/2 cup chopped walnuts optional

 Pineapple Cream Cheese Frosting:

 - 1/2 teaspoon vanilla

-2. In the large bowl of an electric mixer, beat together 2 packages cream cheese and 3/4 cup sugar until smooth.
-Beat in 1 tablespoon flour, 3 eggs and 2 teaspoons vanilla until smooth.
+- In the large bowl of an electric mixer, beat together cream cheese and 3/4 cup sugar until smooth.
+Beat in 1 tablespoon flour, 3 eggs and 1 teaspoon vanilla until smooth.
 Set aside.

-6. For the frosting: In a bowl of an electric mixer, combine 2 ounce cream cheese, butter, powdered sugar, 1/2 teaspoon vanilla, 1 tablespoon reserved pineapple juice and a dash of salt.
+- In a bowl of an electric mixer, combine 4 ounces cream cheese, butter, powdered sugar, 1/2 teaspoon vanilla, and 2 tablespoons reserved pineapple juice.
 Beat until smooth and of spreading consistency.
 Frost top of cheesecake.
 Refrigerate 3 to 4 hours before serving.